skip to content

 Article

 Since individuals are taxed on a calendar year basis, Dec.
-31, 2023 is generally the last date for transactions that affect 2023 personal income taxes.
-So even though your personal tax return won't be due until April 30, 2024 (or June 17, 2024, if you or your spouse/common-law partner is self-employed since June 15 falls on a Saturday), there are good reasons to consider a number of tax planning opportunities now before it's too late.
+31, 2024, is generally the last date for transactions that affect 2024 personal income taxes.
+So even though your personal tax return won't be due until April 30, 2025 (or June 16, 2025, if you or your spouse/common-law partner is self-employed and as June 15 falls on a Sunday), there are good reasons to consider tax planning opportunities now before it's too late.

 If you do decide to undertake a tax-loss selling strategy, you should be aware that rules (known as the superficial loss rules) may apply to deny losses on certain dispositions of property.
 In particular, the loss will be denied if you, or your spouse/common-law partner, or a company you or your spouse/common-law partner control repurchase the asset you disposed of for a loss within 30 days of the disposition.